rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

     And the cherubims shall stretch forth their wings on high, covering the mercy seat with their wings, and their faces shall look one to another; toward the mercy seat shall the faces of the cherubims be.
     And thou shalt put the mercy seat above upon the ark; and in the ark thou shalt put the testimony that I shall give thee.

+The sacred icons in the Tabernacle are another good example:

 !!! quote "Exodus 26:1"
     Moreover thou shalt make the tabernacle with ten curtains of fine twined linen, and blue, and purple, and scarlet: with cherubims of cunning work shalt thou make them.

+And when the temple was finally built, it was adorned with icons big and small:

 !!! quote "1 Kings 6:23-28"
     And within the oracle he made two cherubims of olive tree, each ten cubits high.